Veronese subalgebras and Veronese morphisms for a class of Yang-Baxter algebras: Special cases

-\begin{rmk} The finite square-free solutions $(X,r)$ form an important sublass of the class of all finite solutions, see for example \cite{GI12}.
-It is natural to ask "can we define analogue of Veronese morphisms between Yang-Baxter algebras of square-free solutions?"
-In fact, it is not possible to restrict the defininition of Veronese maps introduced for Yang-Baxter algebras of finite solutions to the subclass of Yang-Baxter algebras of finte square-free solutions.
-Indeed, if we assume that $(X,r)$ is square-free then the algebra $A_Y$ involved in the definition of the map $v_{n,d}$ is associated with the $d$-Veronese solution $(Y, r_Y)$, which, in general is not square-free, see Corollary \ref{cor:Y_square-free}. \end{rmk}
+The finite square-free solutions $(X,r)$ form an important subclass of the class of all finite solutions, see for example \cite{GI12}.
+Moreover Theorem \ref{thm:PBWmain} shows that the Yang-Baxter algebra $\cA(\textbf{k}, X, r)$ of a finite solution $(X,r)$ is a PBW algebra if and only if $(X,r)$ is square-free.
+So it is natural to ask \emph{"can we define analogue of Veronese morphisms between Yang-Baxter algebras of square-free solutions?"} We shall prove that it is not possible to restrict the defininition of Veronese maps introduced for Yang-Baxter algebras of finite solutions to the subclass of Yang-Baxter algebras of finte square-free solutions.
+Indeed, if we assume that $(X,r)$ is square-free then the algebra $A_Y$ involved in the definition of the map $v_{n,d}$ is associated with the $d$-Veronese solution $(Y, r_Y)$, which, in general is not square-free, see Corollary \ref{cor:Y_square-free}.

-To prove the following result we work with the monomial $d$-Veronese solution $(S_d, r_d)$ keeping in mind that it has special "hidden" properties induced by the braided monoid $(S, r_S)$.

-\begin{thm} Let $d\geq 2$ be an integer.
-Suppose $(X,r)$ is a finite square-free solution of order $n \geq 2$, $(S, r_S)$ is the associated braided monoid, and $(S_d, r_d)$ is the monomial $d$-Veronese solution induced by $(S, r_S)$, see Def. \ref{def:VeroneseSol} Then $(S_d, r_d)$ is a square-free solution if and only if $(X,r)$ is a trivial solution. \end{thm} \begin{proof} Assume $(S_d, r_d)$ is a square-free solution.
+To prove the following result we work with the monomial $d$-Veronese solution $(S_d, r_d)$ keeping in mind that it has special "hidden" properties induced by the braided monoid $(S, r_S)$. \begin{thm} Let $d\geq 2$ be an integer.
+Suppose $(X,r)$ is a finite square-free solution of order $n \geq 2$, $(S, r_S)$ is the associated braided monoid, and $(S_d, r_d)$ is the monomial $d$-Veronese solution induced by $(S, r_S)$, see Def. \ref{def:VeroneseSol}.
+Then $(S_d, r_d)$ is a square-free solution if and only if $(X,r)$ is a trivial solution. \end{thm} \begin{proof} Assume that $(S_d, r_d)$ is a square-free solution.
 We shall prove that $(X,r)$ is a trivial solution.
-Observe that if $(Z, r_Z)$ is a solution, then (i) it is square-free if and only if